zachdaniel/git_ops/README.md

 commits](https://conventionalcommits.org).
 For an example, see this project's [CHANGELOG.md](CHANGELOG.md).

+Roadmap:

+* Automatically update mix.exs and the descriptive line in the readme
+* A hundred other things I forgot to write down while writing the initial version

 Important addendums:

 A new version of the spec in beta adds a rather useful